Robert James Patterson

 Rev Robert James Patterson B.A LL.B (also styled as R.J Patterson) (1 January 1868 - 9 October 1930) was an Irish Presbyterian minister, social reformer, and the founder of the worldwide Catch-My-Pal Total Abstinence Union.
-He was born in Whitecross, County Armagh and was brought up by his Aunt and Uncle in Bray, County Wicklow.
+He was born in Whitecross, County Armagh and was brought up by his Aunt (Helena Reid) and Uncle (Rev. James Patterson) in Bray, County Wicklow.

 Rev Patterson read Law, gaining his LLB at Trinity College Dublin.

 He met his wife, Sophia ('May'), when working in London and she returned to Ireland with him where they had two sons, Samuel Canon Wiltshire Patterson, and James Hamilton Reid Patterson, whilst living in Armagh.